Predictive Process Model Monitoring using Recurrent Neural Networks: Methodology and Implementation

 \subsubsection{Activity relations}

 To capture the evolution of a process, an appropriate featurization step is needed which can represent its underlying changes.
 In process mining, both procedural and declarative languages are used.
 Especially Petri nets \cite{murata1989petri} are successfully employed by various well-known algorithms such as Alpha Miner \cite{van2004workflow}, or Inductive Miner \cite{leemans2013discovering}.
 However, the relationships between activities in a Petri net cannot be captured straightforwardly.
-Due to the use of places and hidden transitions to incorporate long-distance dependencies and concurrency, there is no easy mapping possible from model constructs to a fixed set of variables as activities might be connected through many places or even places and hidden activity pairs.
-The same holds for other procedural models such as causal nets \cite{van2011causal}, or BPMN \cite{BPMN}.
-Other mining algorithms such as Heuristics Miner \cite{weijters2006process} and Inductive Miner, which rely on dependency graphs or Directly-Follows Graphs (DFGs), do have these activity-to-activity relationships similar to declarative process models such as Declare \cite{pesic2007declare} or DCR Graphs \cite{hildebrandt2011declarative}, however, they lack the expressiveness of the latter languages.
+Due to the use of places and hidden transitions to incorporate long-distance dependencies and concurrency, there is no easy mapping possible from model constructs to a fixed set of variables as activities might be connected through many places or even places and hidden activity pairs \cite{sommers2021process}.
+The same holds for other procedural models such as causal nets \cite{van2011causal}, or BPMN \cite{BPMN} given they have similar (control flow) semantics.
+Other mining algorithms such as Heuristics Miner \cite{weijters2006process} which rely on dependency graphs or directly-follows graphs, do have these activity-to-activity relationships similar to declarative process models such as Declare \cite{pesic2007declare} or DCR Graphs \cite{hildebrandt2011declarative}, however, they lack the expressiveness of the latter languages.
 Given the widespread support and the ability to efficiently mine Declare constraints using \cite{de2019mining}, we opt to use them to capture the relations between our activities.
 An overview of the constraints expressed in LTL and regular expressions used can be found in Table \ref{tab:declare_formal}.

 The benefit of using Declare constraints is that they cover both unary and binary relations, meaning they can also cover the behaviour of a single activity.
 Furthermore, the constraints' automata can be converted into Petri nets if desired \cite{prescherdeclarative,desmedt2015ri}.